flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 }
 ```

-- Observe that the brackets go around the `do` component
+- Observe that the brackets go around the `do` component.
   - -> this is the block statement.
   - the `while` sits outside.
 - `do` here useful since need to populate at least one character even if integer is `0`.